iTeam-co/Counter-Maker/README.md

 $ git clone https://github.com/iTeam-co/Counter-Maker
 $ cd Counter-Maker
 ```
-Add your token to fourth line of *bot.py* file.
+Add your token to line 8 of *bot.py* file.

 Then we install the dependencies